Saturday, April 29, 2017

 In the late afternoon, we spent 45 minutes watching the Water Puppet Show at the Thong Long Puppet Theatre which is just 5-minute walk from our hotel.
 The show is so popular that it runs at every 70 minutes interval from morning till night!

 Hoan Kiem Lake which is a mere 3 minutes walk from our hotel is also a popular site for both locals and tourists.
-At day time, the lake looks rather unpleasant with murky water and floating rubbish.
+During the day time, the lake looks rather unpleasant with murky water and floating rubbish.
 But at night, it is deceptively beautiful when the surrounding trail, buildings and pedestrian bridge are lighted up!.